railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Invoicing of deliveries*

 Invoices are generated automatically in the ``Draft`` state by OpenERP.
-You can modify invoices before approving them finally.
+You can modify invoices before finally approving them.

 .. figure:: images/mrp_invoice_list.png
-   :scale: 75
+   :scale: 70
    :align: center

    *List of invoices generated by the system based on deliveries*